Christendom College has had 45 years to create and nurture many traditions and activities that are beloved by students.

 This dance is significant due to alumni being present but also because of a live swing band.
 Homecoming Dance is packed, but the music and nostalgia make it one of the best dances of the year.
 It is typically held in the Commons.

 Held on or around October 31, the Halloween Dance is put on by the freshmen class president and the rest of the class.
-Students are invited to wear costumes for the event, and there is sometimes a haunted house/trail to visit as well.
+Students are invited to wear costumes for the event, and often features a costume contest.
 The dance is held typically in the Commons.

 Christmas Formal is one of the biggest events of the year, with SAC creating an elaborate set in Crusader Gymnasium set around a certain theme.
 The set, which typically takes a week to create, transports guests to a different world for the evening.
 The event features a catered dinner beforehand, along with a talk from Dr. O’Donnell.
 Following dinner, the final Kris Kringle gifts are exchanged among students, before seniors, faculty, and staff adjourn to the second floor of the Gym for cocktails.
 The Christmas Formal Dance begins soon after.